prog4biol/pfb2023/unix.md

 fd2ps    fdesign  fdformat fdlist   fdmount  fdmountd fdrawcmd fdumount (~) 51%
 ```
-> If you hit tab after typing a command, but before pressing \<Enter\>, **bash** will prompt you with a list of file names.
+> If you hit tab after typing a command, but before pressing \<Enter\>, **zsh** will prompt you with a list of file names.
 This is because many commands operate on files.

 #### Wildcards